Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 ---

+# Skeleton Plane

+This website will be created entirely with the HTML, CSS, Javascript & Python languages.

+The website will dynamically present the users created data and elements for them to Create, Read, Edit & Delete as they see fit.

+This created user data will all be housed within the [PostgreSQL](https://www.postgresql.org/) `Relational Database System`, which will be used  to store the created user data in organised tables.
+Utilising one-to-many relationships and Foreign Keys, these tables will communicate with each other and as such we will be able to associate relevant data with the user who created it.

+[SQLAlchemy](https://docs.sqlalchemy.org/en/20/) allows me to use Python as a language to populate and manage my Relational Databases.

+This will then be hosted externally using [ElephantSQL](ElephantSQL.com) so that they can be accessed by [Heroku](https://dashboard.heroku.com/apps), our hosting platform of choice for this project.

+---
-## AlchemySQL
+## PostgreSQL Database

-Discuss AlchemySQL and the type of system it is and why I used it.

-The following tables were created using AlchemySQL and the Github CLI Terminal to store the necessary information for this project.
+The following tables were created using SQLAlchemy and the Github CLI Terminal to create and read the necessary tables for this project.

  Schema |  Name  | Type  | Owner
 --------|--------|-------|--------